Vera Miles: Career

 In 1962, Miles reunited with director John Ford for the film The Man Who Shot Liberty Valance.
-Starring alongside her former co-star from The Searchers, John Wayne, she is pursued by both Wayne and James Stewart, two very different men competing for her hand in marriage.

-In addition to her film appearances, Miles was featured in many popular television shows throughout her career, including Gunsmoke, Wagon Train, Laramie, The Twilight Zone, and the western series Riverboat, starring Darren McGavin and Burt Reynolds.
-She also co-starred in the first episode of ABC's The Fugitive (titled "Fear in a Desert City") and guest-starred in episodes of The Outer Limits, Burke's Law, The Eleventh Hour, The Man from U.N.C.L.E., and Ironside.
+Starring alongside her former co-star from The Searchers, John Wayne, she is courted by both Wayne and James Stewart, two very different men competing for her hand in marriage.In addition to her film appearances, Miles was featured in many popular television shows throughout her career, including Gunsmoke, Wagon Train, Laramie, The Twilight Zone, and the Western series Riverboat, starring Darren McGavin and Burt Reynolds.
+She co-starred in the first episode of ABC's The Fugitive (titled "Fear in a Desert City") and guest-starred in episodes of The Outer Limits, Burke's Law, The Eleventh Hour, The Man from U.N.C.L.E., and Ironside.

 In 1965, Miles had a supporting role in three episodes of the CBS series My Three Sons.
-The same year, she co-starred with lead actors Robert Culp and Bill Cosby in the pilot episode of the TV series I Spy entitled "Affair in T'Sien Cha" (although the pilot was not actually broadcast until midway through the series’ first season).
+The same year, she co-starred with lead actors Robert Culp and Bill Cosby in the pilot episode of the TV series I Spy entitled "Affair in T'Sien Cha" (although the pilot was not actually broadcast until midway through the series' first season).

 Other notable films in which Miles appeared included the Walt Disney film Follow Me, Boys!
-(1966) with Fred MacMurray, and Hellfighters (1968), reuniting again with John Wayne.
-Miles had also filmed scenes with Wayne for the movie The Green Berets (also 1968), playing Wayne's character's wife.
+(1966) with Fred MacMurray.
+In Hellfighters (1968), she played Katharine Ross's mother, although she is only nine years Ross's senior.
+The film also reunited her with John Wayne.
+Miles had filmed scenes with Wayne for the movie The Green Berets (also 1968), playing Wayne's character's wife.
 However, with Warner Bros. wanting more action in the film, her scenes were cut.

-Miles continued to appear in numerous TV films and TV series during the 1970s, including the pilot for the TV series Cannon (broadcast in March 1971) as the wife of a deceased war comrade of private investigator Frank Cannon, played by William Conrad.
+Miles continued to appear in numerous TV films and TV series during the 1970s, including the pilot for the TV series Cannon (broadcast in March 1971) as the wife of a deceased war comrade of private investigator Frank Cannon's, played by William Conrad.
+Miles also appeared on the pilot of Hollywood Squares in 1966.
 She guest-starred in a further two episodes of the series in different roles during its run.
-In 1973, she appeared alongside Peter Falk in "Lovely But Lethal", an episode of NBC's Columbo, playing a cosmetics queen who commits murder.
+In 1973, she appeared alongside Peter Falk in "Lovely but Lethal", an episode of NBC's Columbo, playing a cosmetics queen who commits murder.
 She also made guest appearances in episodes of Hawaii Five-O, The Streets of San Francisco, and Fantasy Island.